Home » By Course » Main Dishes » Senfbraten (German Roast Pork with Mustard Gravy)

 • Rub the roast down with salt and freshly ground black pepper.
 Generously rub it down with German mustard.

-• Add the bay leaf, thyme, beef broth and carrots (they will add a touch of sweetness to the gravy).
+Add the bay leaf, thyme, beef broth and carrots (they will add a touch of sweetness to the gravy).
 Bring it to a boil, reduce the heat to low, cover and simmer for about 90 minutes or until the roast is nice and tender.
-(Alternatively roast it in the oven for about 3 hours if using a marbled cut like pork butt and for about 2 hours if using pork loin or pork shoulder.
-Check periodically for doneness - as soon as the roast is tender - to avoid overcooking.)
+(Alternatively roast it in the oven at 350 F until the internal temperature reaches 145 F. Check periodically for doneness to avoid overcooking or the roast will be dry.)
+Discard the bay leaf and remove the carrots.

 Nutrition